The Normandy American Cemetery at Colleville-Sur-Mer

 Custom and Private Normandy D-Day Tours

-Unlike at the German and British Cemeteries, the age of the dead is not displayed on each headstone.
-It is known, however.
-The average age was 22.
-A featured part of the cemetery is an enormous marble wall inscribed with the names of the missing, some 1557 men whose remains were never found.
+Differing from the German and British Cemeteries, the ages of the deceased are not inscribed on each headstone in the American Cemetery.
+However, this information is available, with the average age being 22.
+A prominent feature within the cemetery is a vast marble wall bearing the names of 1,557 missing servicemen whose remains were never discovered.

 Though the visitor center is closed on Christmas and New Year’s Day, the cemetery is otherwise open to anyone who wishes to pay their respects.
 Luminaries buried there include Medal of Honor winners Jimmy Monteith, a First Lieutenant who tirelessly rallied stunned troops and tanks to penetrate the German line behind the dunes on June 6, and Theodore Roosevelt Jr.